ofenrohr/ksquares/src/alphaDots/README.md

 ksquares --show-generate
 ```

 You can only have one board size per dataset.
-Models can be trained on many datasets.
+Models can be trained on many datasets
+of different size.

 All dataset generators accept the following optional command line arguments: